Justin Jackson (basketball, born 1995): College career

 In his freshman season, Jackson was selected to the ACC All-Freshman team and helped his team reach the championship of the 2015 ACC tournament.
 In his sophomore season, Jackson helped his team win the 2016 ACC tournament and reach the 2016 national championship.
 In his junior season, Jackson won ACC Player of the Year, was selected as First-team All ACC, and was named a consensus first-team All-American in 2017.

 Jackson scored sixteen points and picked up four rebounds in the Tar Heels' sixth championship title in the 2017 NCAA Division I men's basketball tournament.

 On April 13, 2017, Jackson declared for the 2017 NBA draft.

 Professional career

 Sacramento Kings (2017–2019)

 Jackson was selected with the 15th overall pick in the 2017 NBA draft by the Portland Trail Blazers.
 He was traded on draft day, along with Harry Giles, to the Sacramento Kings in exchange for Zach Collins.
 On July 8, 2017, he signed a 4-year, $13.5 million rookie scale contract with the Kings.

 On October 26, 2018, the Kings exercised Jackson's $3.3 million team option for the 2019–20 season.

 Dallas Mavericks (2019–2020)

 On February 6, 2019, Jackson was traded, along with Zach Randolph, to the Dallas Mavericks in exchange for Harrison Barnes.
-On September 24, the Mavericks exercised Jackson's $5 million team option for the 2020–21 season.
+On September 24, 2019, the Mavericks exercised Jackson's $5 million team option for the 2020–21 season.

+On February 19, 2020, Bleacher Report named Jackson the worst defensive small forward in the NBA.